 Share: Virtual Events & Fundraisers

-If you’re not able to shop our Day of Giving on the 12th, no worries!
-Other ways you can help bring awareness to Bracken’s Kitchen and community feeding programs are by throwing a virtual food drive or by giving them a shout out on social media.
+If you’re not able to give monetarily, no worries!
+Other ways you can help bring awareness to Bracken’s Kitchen and community feeding programs in your area are by throwing a virtual food drive, sharing their story with a friend, or by giving them a shout out on social media.